 Vera Oyé Yaa-Anna, Founder and Executive Director

 Welcome!
-OPH was first established in 1993 as a family-friendly theatrical company in Los Angeles, CA to share the arts and beauty of West African culture with Americans.
+OPH was established in 1993 as a family-friendly theatrical company in Los Angeles, CA, to share the arts and beauty of West African culture with Americans.
 We have served communities in Washington, DC since 2003.
 Our purpose is to educate through a holistic, creative curriculum and entertain through performance that deepens intercultural understanding.

 Our audiences are diverse and include children young as age three, people with disabilities, the elderly, cancer patients, caregivers, youth involved with the justice system, substance abusers, inmates, ex-offenders, and homeless individuals.
-We engage a range of therapeutic arts practices in holistic interaction.
-Through our workshops, programs and performances, we strive to facilitate opportunities that celebrate the creative human spirit and illuminate joyful possibilities through the arts.
+We engage a range of therapeutic art practices in holistic interaction.
+Through our workshops, programs, and performances, we strive to facilitate opportunities that celebrate the creative human spirit and illuminate joyful possibilities through the arts.
 We value your interest and support!
 Thank you for visiting!

 To demonstrate the enlightening, therapeutic, and transformational power of the arts to enhance physical and emotional wellness, and inspire hope, imagination, agency, and opportunity.

 It is a city where children from challenged DC neighborhoods can develop into healthy, confident, creative, and constructive adults through African cultural arts.